alikisinyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 file shows the type of file
 ln -s creates a symbolic link
-cp -u copies files that were not present to a specified destination
+cp -u copies files that were not present to a specified destination mv [[:upper:]] destination moves files with upper case to a specified location